No matter how much you test a new website yourself, you won’t notice all bugs and things that need to be addressed before launch.

 - Test all 3rd-party integrations such as social media tie-ins

-Your exact checklist might vary, but include any elements visitors would use on a regular basis.
-If these don’t work properly, you need to know before they ruin your big launch day.
+Your exact checklist might vary, but include any elements visitors would use regularly.
+If these critical items don’t work properly, you need to know before they ruin your big launch day.

 Setup a Feedback System